TIBHannover/BacDiveR/.github/ISSUE_TEMPLATE.md

 <!-- Please start with a brief description what this issue is about.
 Are you
-reporting a problem, asking a question, starting a discussion, etc.?
+reporting a problem, asking a question, requesting a new feature, starting a discussion, etc.?
 Anything is welcome :-) -->

 I have a question: